Could've Been (Tiffany song): Background

 Lois Blaisch said in an interview with Songfacts that the inspiration for the song came from her oral surgeon ex-boyfriend.
-She describes her oral surgeon ex-boyfriend as someone who led her with lies and that she fell in love with the idea of him, not actually him.
+She described her ex-boyfriend as someone who led her with lies and that she fell in love with the idea of him, not actually him.

 Chart performance

 After debuting at number 86 on the US Billboard Hot 100 on November 28, 1987, "Could've Been" quickly rose up the chart and spent two weeks at number one in February, becoming Tiffany's second consecutive number-one hit following "I Think We're Alone Now".
 She became the first female artist in the rock era to have their first two singles top the chart and the first female teen singer since Brenda Lee to achieve the feat.
 It was also the third number one single in 15 months following Boston's "Amanda" and Michael Jackson and Siedah Garrett's "I Just Can't Stop Loving You" to not have a video to be promoted alongside it.
 She also became the first artist since 1985 to hold the top spot of the US and UK charts simultaneously with different songs; "Could've Been" was number one in the United States while "I Think We're Alone Now" was number one in the United Kingdom.